atylicki9/city-guess/README.md

 ## Local Running
 ### Map Box API
+Create a [Map Box](https://www.mapbox.com/) account if you do not already have one.

 Create a file titled mapboxConfig.ts in the map component folder:
     `src/components/map/mapboxConfig.ts`

-Add the following code with your mapbox api token in it to run locally:
+Add the following code with your [Map Box](https://www.mapbox.com/) api token in it to run locally:
     `export const mapboxApiToken = 'Insert Your API Key Here';`

 ### `npm start`